The world seems to be an increasingly scary place — but there is one simple thing you can do to teach your kids to stay positive through it all…

 They need me at my best, and I am not at my best when I am feeling low.

 And if you have kids, they need you to be positive too.

-It can be hard for kids to stay positive on their own
+and it can be hard for kids to stay positive on their own.

 “Reality” TV as a life goal